Greenville Triumph SC: History

+On October 30, 2024, after a two-year delay, the team announced that plans for a 10,000-seat stadium (expanded from the prior 8,100-seat plan) in Mauldin at BridgeWay Station would move forward.
+The multi-use venue will be home to both the Triumph and the Greenville Liberty.
+It is expected to be completed in 2026 with an estimated cost of $80-$100 million.

+On September 23, 2025, the team put up an article on their official team website with an update (after more than a year since the last announcement) that highlighted that "(T)he multi-use stadium within BridgeWay Station in Mauldin will host its first matches in 2026." and that they would receive money, in different amounts, from the city of Mauldin, the state of South Carolina, and Greenville Pro Soccer, "along with millions of donated land and in-kind planning, development, and coordination contributions from Hughes Investments, developer of BridgeWay Station."
+One important thing of note was that, compared to the 10,000 figure initially put out, the stadium would only have up to 6,300 people, "creating a more intimate experience for the fans", and that lastly, "the design will mirror BridgeWay Station’s distinctive European-inspired architecture, featuring grand columns, ornamental cornices, Italian-inspired towers, and expansive archways that will serve as grand entrances into the stadium and complement the development’s walkable, community-centered design."

 Sponsorship

 Club culture

-The Greenville Triumph's supporters group The Reedy River Riot began in earnest when members of their leadership began discussing strategies to create a professional soccer team in Greenville.
+The Greenville Triumph's supporters group, The Reedy River Riot, began in earnest when members of their leadership began discussing strategies to create a professional soccer team in Greenville.
 A social media blitz of #usl2gvl and a Change.org petition in June 2017 began this process.
 The petition to “Bring Professional Soccer to Greenville” garnered over 900 signatures and caught the eye of the USL leadership and the local prospective ownership group.
 Their dream was fulfilled in March 2018 with the announcement that Greenville had been chosen as a founding member of the USL D3.

-Throughout the conception and build out of the team, the initial membership of the Reedy River Riot began meeting to discuss our vision for a supporters group.
-Their leadership consists of a group of soccer fanatics based in and around Greenville who have served together in leadership positions within numerous soccer supporter groups in the past.
-They draw on these experiences to begin the story of the Riot.
+Throughout the team's conception and buildout, the Reedy River Riot's initial membership began meeting to discuss their vision for a supporters group.
+Their leadership consists of soccer fanatics based in and around Greenville who have served together in leadership positions within numerous soccer supporter groups in the past.